-Take a relaxing stroll along the expansive Playa Guiones, Nosara’s three-kilometer long main beach that features year-round waves and a great beginner spot.
+Take a relaxing stroll along the expansive Playa Guiones, Nosara’s three-kilometer-long main beach that features year-round waves and is a great beginner spot.
 If you’re looking for something more laid back, take a dip in the tidal pools of Playa Pelada.

 Get your fix of fauna at the Nosara Biological Reserve which features 270 animal species, including bats, monkeys, iguanas, armadillos, and various birds.